-Ombudsman Victoria embraces the public sector employment principles established under Part 2 of the Public Administration Act 2004 (the Act).
-The principles aim to ensure that employment decisions are based on merit; employees are treated fairly and reasonably; equal employment opportunity is provided; human rights as set out in the Charter of Human Rights and Responsibilities Act 2006 are upheld; employees have a reasonable avenue of redress against unfair or unreasonable treatment; and that a career public service is fostered.
+My office embraces the public sector employment principles established under Part 2 of the Public Administration Act 2004 (the Act).
+The principles aim to ensure that employment decisions are based on merit; that employees are treated fairly and reasonably; that equal employment opportunity is provided; that human rights as set out in the Charter of Human Rights and Responsibilities Act 2006 are upheld; that employees have a reasonable avenue of redress against unfair or unreasonable treatment; and that a career public service is fostered.

-The Ombudsman also requires that Ombudsman Victoria employees comply with the public sector values established under the Act.
+I also require that my employees comply with the public sector values established under the Act.
 The values provide that public officials demonstrate responsiveness, integrity, impartiality, accountability, respect, leadership, and that they respect and promote human rights.